Motorcycle Accident Head and Brain Injuries

 Sensory issues – Survivors of serious head injuries often suffer from vision problems (such as blind spots or double vision) and impaired hand-eye coordination.
 Others report having trouble with balance, or a persistent ringing in their ears.

-Physical complications – From least to most severe, these include persistent headaches, vertigo, seizures, paralysis, and hydrocephalus or fluid buildup in the brain.
+Physical complications – From least to most severe, these include persistent headaches, vertigo, seizures, partial or full-body paralysis, and hydrocephalus or fluid buildup in the brain.

 The Different Stages of Consciousness